pesterhazy/presumably/posts/fixmes.md

 ---
-title: "A defense of FIXMEs"
+title: "A Defense of FIXMEs (and Pair Programming)"
+date-published: 2020-07-13
 ---

-Not long ago, a friend noticed that in the codebase I'm currently contributing to, it isn't possible to merge pull requests that contain the word "FIXME".
+Not long ago, a friend noticed that in the codebase I'm working on (at Pitch), it isn't possible to merge pull requests that contain the word "FIXME".
 "Why would you set up your CI that way?", he asked.
-My guess is that he felt that the CI rule constrained his freedom of expression.
-Whatever his reason, I think it's fair to ask for an explanation for this practice.
-Such an explanation is what I'm going to attempt here.
+He was surprised, perhaps because he felt that the CI rule constrained his freedom of expression.
+Whatever his reason, I think it's fair to ask for an explanation for this practice, which is what I'm going to try here.

-Programmers have been peppering their code with special tags like XXX, FIXME and TODO for decades, at least since the 1980s.
+Programmers have been adding their code with comments forever and have been adding special tags like XXX, FIXME and TODO for decades, at least since the 1980s.
 Special comments explain reasons behind the code, for the benefit of future readers (which may include the author).
-Uppercse tags also stand out visually and are easily grepable; in fact, the CI rule mentioned boils down to a simple `git grep -q FIXME && exit 1`.
+Uppercse tags stand out visually.
+And they are easily grepable; in fact, the CI rule mentioned boils down to a simple `git grep -q FIXME && exit 1`.

 Much like many Slack workspaces form a private mini-language out of emojis, every codebase assigns specific meaning to tags.
 In our case, we use TODO for code that _should_ be changed eventually, but not necessarily today.
 It is considered acceptable, perhaps even desirable to wait to make the improvement suggested.
 By contrast, a FIXME is mandatory: we consider the code unfit for merge until the problem is addressed.
 Our linter reflects this judgment: TODOs are given a pass, while FIXMEs fail the build.

 What does this convention have to recommend itself?
 It eases communication during the genesis of the code.
 "Is this a FIXME or a TODO?" you might ask, making a judgment as to the status and priority of the problem in question.
 And during code review, FIXMEs jump out and scream, "Ask me about this question!"

-But the impact of FIXMEs run deeper.
+But the impact of FIXMEs run deeper than that.
 And the reason can, I think, be found in how our brain works.
-As David Allen has pointed out (in Getting Things Done) the brain finds it hard to let go of important information.
-That's why Allen recommends making lists - it helps you be relaxed about your work because instead of incessantly worrying about things you might need to do but have forgotten, the brain can be sure that the task is stored in a secure place.
+As David Allen has pointed out (in Getting Things Done) the brain has considerable difficulty letting go of information it considers important, even just for a moment.
+That's why Allen recommends making lists - avoiding the nagging feeling in the back of your mind that you might be missing something, it helps you be relaxed about your work because instead of incessantly worrying about things you might need to do but have forgotten, the brain can be sure that the task is stored in a secure place.
 You allow yourself to forget abut the task now, temporarily.

 While working on a branch, I use FIXMEs in a similar way.
-When I encounter a question or a potential issue with my approach, if I can't solve it within 5 minutes or so, I'll write it down as a FIXME:
+When I encounter a question or a potential issue with my approach, if I can't solve it within 5 minutes or so, I'll add a FIXME comment to the problematic function:

 ```
 // FIXME: hardcoded user-id